moinsure/backendChallenge/README.md

 - The fields firstname, lastname, email, product are mandatory.
 - In case of an error, the CSV's row is in an errorfile with an additional field describing the error

+Additional Remarks
+- The UUID of King's Bike Leasing is 4441769d-4ddd-4e75-8d31-d8cb259a6261
+- For the mapping of the partner's product names to our product UUIDs see Products.json.
+This mapping remains constant.
 ```